Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which cloud deployment solution is used for Azure virtual machines and Azure SQL databases?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Azure virtual machines:

 - [x] Infrastructure as a service (laaS).
 - [ ] Platform as a service (PaaS).
 - [ ] Software as a service (SaaS).